 4. High Level Competition

 Since 1985, NRA has hosted the YHEC National Championship, inviting individuals and teams from state and local YHEC programs from all over the country to compete in all eight shooting and responsibility events over the course of four days.
 This is the highest level of the YHEC program and successful individuals and teams can earn great prizes and awards based on their performances.
 NYHEC is more than a competition, it is a gathering place for the nationwide YHEC family.
 Special activities like the nightly swap meet, flu-flu arrow competition and the turkey shoot are fun for the whole family and help foster comradery and long-lasting friendships.
 Many teams travel thousands of miles and come back to NYHEC year after year.
-In 2016, over 300 youth participated in the NYHEC in Mansfield, Pennsylvania and those numbers are expected to grow for the upcoming NYHEC in Raton, New Mexico in July of 2017.
+In 2017, over 300 youth participated in the NYHEC in Raton, New Mexico, and we expect another great turnout at the next NYHEC in Mansfield, Pennsylvania in July of 2018.

 5. Paving The Way For The Future